-Auckland is a colourful urban hub nestled between two contrasting coastlines and has the perfect combination of metropolitain delights and natural landscapes.
+Auckland is a colourful urban hub nestled between two contrasting coastlines and has the perfect combination of metropolitan delights and natural landscapes.
 Explore the emerald islands of the Hauraki Gulf by kayak, boat or on foot; stroll the ruggedly beautiful black sand beaches of the west coast or indulge in delicious food and wine at world-class vineyards.

 Explore the lush rainforests, waterfalls and natural pools of the Waitakere Ranges.
 There are plenty of stunning walking tracks, or try a thrilling canyoning adventure.
 Only a 40-minute drive from Auckland, the Waitakeres feel like a world away from the central city.

 Explore world class exhibitions at one of the many art galleries or wander through a contemporary collection of New Zealand sculptures amid stunning landscapes as part of the Brick Bay Sculpture Trail.
 Take a guided walking tour of Rangitoto Island or explore the Maori history and traditions at Auckland Museum.
 For a really unique experience try exploring the harbour on a traditional Maori sailing waka (canoe).

 There’s no better place to get 360-degree views of Auckland than from the top of one of the city's 48 volcanic cones.
 Climb the summit of Mount Eden (Maungawhau), for spectacular views across the city and Hauraki Gulf, choose a picnic spot in the beautiful parkland surrounding One Tree Hill (Maungakiekie) or explore North Head's historic underground tunnels and gun emplacements at Devonport.